 In certain circumstances you may be allowed to play full-time right away.
 If a division is short on full-time players, you may have the opportunity to play full-time and not have to go into the player pool while waiting for an opening.

 For a Full-Time Player the 22-23 cost is $485 for the season.
-For a Pool Player the fee is $20, an administrative Registration Fee (non-refundable) and then $10 per game played.
-Sweaters cost $120 per pair and socks cost $28 for two pair.
+For a Pool Player the registration fee is $30 and then $12 per game played.
+Sweaters cost $130 per pair and socks cost $28 for two pair.

 The following equipment is mandatory; skates, hockey stick, hockey gloves, elbow pads, shin pads, short hockey pants & socks or full length hockey pants – both with approved protection to be worn, athletic support, helmet (CSA approved only), goalie skates for goalies only, facial protection (CSA approved).
 Please consult with the official rules of the Kitchener-Waterloo Oldtimers’ for a full description of the mandatory and optional equipment to be worn during games.

 If you get hurt and cannot finish playing the rest of the season, you will be refunded an amount based on the number of games your team has left to play.
 There is a policy and procedure in place to cover all situations.

 A pool player is designated to a specific team for usually a one month interval, so you rotate through all the teams in the division.
 Notice is usually a few days in advance or a few hours.
 You will be called depending on need, though there is no obligation to say ‘yes’ – play when you can!
 Sweaters for pool players are supplied by the team captain for each game.

 Submit a request for a receipt to our Treasurer, Rick Shanahan, at firstname.lastname@example.org.
 Provide your name and division for reference.
 Rick will reply providing a receipt in an email attachment.